grid#

 See also

-copy operator form the python standard library.
+copy.copyCopy operator from the Python standard library.

 - __deepcopy__(mem)[source]#